share with friends

 Continue past the TdF finish 1.5 km to Col du Tramassel - Strava Segment.

-We were blessed to have preceded the 2014 Tour by 2 weeks.
+We preceded the 2014 Tour by two weeks.

-Hautacam has been featured in the Tour 5 times since 1994, most recently in 2014.
+Hautacam has been featured in the Tour six times since 1994 (1994, 1996, 2000, 2008, 2014, and Stage 18 in 2022).
 Since Hautacam has no outlet, the stage always finishes at the top of the mountain, near the parking lot at the ski resort.
 While one of the more difficult climbs of the Tour, Hautacam is not one of the most scenic.

-I suppose we could call Hautacam “EPO Hill” since its first 4 winners were all found to have doped during the time in their career when they dominated Hautacam - Luc Leblanc 1994 (Festina - enough said; admitted to doping after retirement), 1996 stage 16 and Tour champion - Bjarne Riis (too dominant at age 32 after a mediocre career - later admitted to cheating), 2000 stage 10 - Lance Armstrong (enough said), and 2008 stage 10 - Leonardo Piepoli (expelled later in the tour for a positive drug test).
+I suppose we could call Hautacam “EPO Hill” since its first four winners were all found to have doped during the time in their career when they dominated Hautacam - Luc Leblanc 1994 (Festina - enough said; admitted to doping after retirement), 1996 Stage 16 and Tour champion - Bjarne Riis (too dominant at age 32 after a mediocre career - later admitted to cheating).
+2000 Stage 10 - Lance Armstrong (enough said), and 2008 Stage 10 - Leonardo Piepoli (expelled later in the tour for a positive drug test).

 Not so fast Leonardo . . .

-Piepoli was stripped of the stage win after 2 positive tests for CERA (an EPO).
+Piepoli was stripped of the stage win after two positive tests for CERA (an EPO).

 Stage 18 - final mountain stage - Nibali wins by 01’12” over Thibaut Pinot